Our Upcoming Events

 |Maisha Everhart, Senior Policy Advisor for Intergovernmental Affairs|

 Maisha Everhart is an Oakland native and graduate of Skyline High School.
+She serves as the liaison between the Mayor's office and other government agencies.
 She earned a BA in Political Science from Spelman College and Juris Doctorate from Rutgers School of Law.
 She served as the Northern California Director for Hillary Clinton's Presidential Campaign and as the Partnerships and Grants Director for Al Gore's nonprofit, the Alliance for Climate Protection.
-Most recently she worked as a Senior Consultant to Assembly member Sandre Swanson. firstname.lastname@example.org (510) 238-4991.
+Most recently she worked as a Senior Consultant to Assemblymember Sandre Swanson. firstname.lastname@example.org (510) 238-4991.

 |Sean Maher, Communications Director|